Why is this medication prescribed?

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving colistimethate injection.

-- you should know that colistimethate injection may make you drowsy.
+- you should know that colistimethate injection may make you dizzy or affect your coordination.
 Do not drive a car or operate machinery until you know how this medication affects you.

 What special dietary instructions should I follow?